imohitmayank/a_lazy_data_science_guide/natural_language_processing/BERT.md

 output = bert_output.pooler_output
 ```

-- `hidden_state` is the embedding of all tokens in the sentence.
+- `last_hidden_state` contains the embeddings of all tokens in the sentence from the last hidden state.
+We can apply permutation invariant methods (like max, mean or sum) to aggregate the embeddings into a single sentence representation.

 ```{code-block} python
 ---